stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### LYDIA

-Sorry, that's, just-- that was the tension coming out.
+Sorry, that's just--that was the tension coming out.

 ##### [Tim and Helen laugh]

 #### TIM

 Wound like a coiled spring.

+#### LYDIA

+Who-o-oaaa!

+#### TIM

 Pwang!

 #### LYDIA

-Wang!
+Wanggg!

 #### HELEN

-As soon as dangerous, difficult, or hot is uttered, the scene ends because that is a cliffhanger.
+As soon as "dangerous", "difficult", or "hot" is uttered, the scene ends because that is a cliffhanger.
 And the next time you come back to a scene with one of the characters involved, we have to decide how that situation was resolved.

 #### ALEX